- Bliss Scholar (2004-2007)

 - Ph.D., Electrical Engineering, University of California, Berkeley, Dec.
 1992

 Elyse Rosenbaum is the Melvin and Anne Louise Hassebrock Professor in Electrical and Computer Engineering at the University of Illinois at Urbana-Champaign.
 She received the Ph.D. degree in electrical engineering from University of California, Berkeley.
-She is the director of the Center for Advanced Electronics through Machine Learning (CAEML), a joint project of the University of Illinois, Georgia Tech and North Carolina State University.
-CAEML is an NSF Industry/University Cooperative Research Center (I/UCRC).
-Dr. Rosenbaum's present research interests include component and system-level ESD reliability, ESD-robust high-speed I/O circuit design, compact modeling, mitigation strategies for ESD-induced soft failures, and machine-learning aided behavioral modeling of microelectronic components and systems.
+She is the director of the NSF-supported Center for Advanced Electronics through Machine Learning (CAEML), a joint project of the University of Illinois, Georgia Tech and North Carolina State University.
+Her current research interests include machine-learning aided behavioral modeling of microelectronic components and systems, compact models, circuit reliability simulation, component and system-level ESD reliability, and ESD-robust high-speed I/O circuit design.

 Other Professional Activities